jwstegemann/fritz2/www/src/pages/docs/70_Validation.md

 To do validation in fritz2, you first have to create a `Validation` object.
 To do so you can use the global `validation` function which has the following type parameters:
 * the type of data to validate
-* a type for metadata you want to forward from your `Handler`s to your validation (or `Unit` by default if you do not need this)
+* a type for metadata you want to forward from `Handler`s to the validation (`Unit` by default if you don't need this)
-* a type describing the validation-results (like a message, etc.) which should implement the minimal `ValidationMessage` interface
+* a type describing the validation-results (like a message, etc.), implementing the minimal `ValidationMessage` interface

 It is recommended to put your validation code inside the companion object of your data-class in the `commonMain` source-set of your multiplatform-project.
 Code in `commonMain` can be used in `jsMain` (frontend) and `jvmMain` (backend).

 Inside the `validation` function you have access to the `Inspector` of your data model.
 It gives you the paths to the data by calling the `map()` method which, like in store-mapping, requires a lens as parameter.
 The mapped result is also an `Inspector` and has two attributes `data` and `path` which you can use during the validation of the specific member of the model.

 To add a validation-message to the list of messages, use the `add` function.